AUDIO VERSION: YouTube Podbean

 The fact that James doesn’t know better than to credit Elijah for controlling the weather just shows what a dim bulb James was.
 And yet this passage about curing the sick so appeals to our egos that no one ever talks about what a condescending bit of snark it really is.
 How arrogant is it to get the oil out and command Yahweh to heal someone?
 And notice how James even guarantees that Yahweh will throw the forgiveness of sins into the bargain.
 What a cheeky little apostle.

 James was a dingdong, and when he tells you that the devil will always flee whenever you resist him, he’s once again trying to put the power into your hands.
 Well, no, you don’t have power, and demons don’t take orders from you.
-So if you’re resisting your little heart out and those demons are just laughing at you, you need to stop trying to pull rank that you don’t have and realize that you’ll never really be submitting to God as long as you’re trying to boss Him around (see The Spiritual Benefits of Being Trampled by Demons).
+So if you’re resisting your little heart out and those demons are just laughing at you, you need to stop trying to pull rank that you don’t have and realize that you’ll never really be submitting to God as long as you’re trying to boss Him around.
 It’s pretty ironic for a guy like James to even talk about submission when he’s so full of guarantees for how we can make Yahweh do what we want.
 But such was the foolishness of the New Testament apostles.

 Therefore submit to God.
 Resist the devil and he will flee from you.
 (James 4:7)